jenniferlilli/TechBloom/README.md

 # TechBloom

-#running it on ur own computer
+running it on ur own computer
-download files as a zip
+\ndownload files as a zip
 create folder inside called 'templates' and put all the .html files in it go to terminal cd TechBloom folder path